playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 ## Change Detection, How Does It Work

-While diving into change detection in depth is a massive article all on it's own.
+While diving into change detection in depth is a massive article all on its own.
 While I'm not wanting to deviate too badly from the general discussion around templates, having a bit of understanding on change detection will help in general.
 That said, here's a general overview of what change detection is and how it applies to that example:

 _Angular has specific hooks of times when to update the UI_.
 Without these hooks, Angular has no way of knowing when data that's shown on screen is updated.
 These hooks essentially simply check when data has changed.
-While these checks are imperfect, they has default behavior that will handle most cases and and the ability to overwrite it and even manually trigger a check.
+While these checks are imperfect, they have default behavior that will handle most cases and and the ability to overwrite it and even manually trigger a check.

-One of the default checks that is ran when Angular is starting the intial render of a component.
+One of the default checks that is ran when Angular is starting the initial render of a component.
 During this time, it will do a check of all of the values stored within the component's state.
 Afterwards, it will run checks whenever any data has changed whether or not to update the UI.

 These checks trigger the lifecycle method `DoCheck`, which you can manually handle.
 The `DoCheck` lifecycle method will trigger every time Angular detects data changes, regardless of if the check of that data does not decide to update the item on screen or not.